ConservationInternational/resilienceatlas/frontend/README.md

 ## Scripts

+Important: The scripts use the TRANSIFEX_TOKEN and TRANSIFEX_SECRET which should be a copy of NEXT_PUBLIC_TRANSIFEX_TOKEN and NEXT_PUBLIC_TRANSIFEX_SECRET and present on the correspondant env file.
 There are three different scripts that use the transifex cli:

 `yarn transifex:push` Pushes the strings that are used in the code to transifex.
+`yarn transifex:push:prod` Pushes the strings that are used in the code to transifex using the production env.
+This runs on the production deploy
-This runs on every deploy `yarn transifex:refresh` Refreshes the strings translated on transifex to show them on develop.
+`yarn transifex:refresh` Refreshes the strings translated on transifex to show them on develop.
 It can take a couple minutes to show the changes.
 `yarn transifex:purge` This command purges the strings on transifex so we only have the ones present on the code.
+The strings no used anymore will be deleted.
-The he strings no used anymore will be deleted.
+`yarn transifex:purge:prod` This command purges the strings on transifex so we only have the ones present on the code.
+The strings no used anymore will be deleted.
+This uses the production env.

 If the purge is not working correctly try to use it directly from terminal: